 The joint effects of biodiversity loss and climate change are affecting ecosystems worldwide [32,33].
-Biodiversity loss can change species interactions in a community {Estes:2011eo}, and the role of local species interactions in amplifying or moderating effects of temperature one ecosystem functions is a critical link between biodiversity at the community level and climate change impacts on individual and ecosystem level performance [34,35].
+Biodiversity loss can change species interactions in a community {Estes:2011eo}, and the role of local species interactions in amplifying or moderating effects of temperature on ecosystem functions is a critical link between biodiversity at the community level and climate change impacts on individual and ecosystem level performance [34,35].
 Here, we found that in a series of aquatic ecosystems characterized by the presence or absence of predator-prey species interactions, temperature-dependent trophic cascades only modestly altered the effects of temperature on net ecosystem oxygen production and consumption (NEP and ER).
 These two ecosystem functions (NEP, ER) reflect the total metabolic activity of all aerobic organisms in the ecosystem.
 They are directly related to carbon storage and cycling by aquatic ecosystems [36], and they are expected to vary with temperature reflecting the effects of temperature on per capita metabolic rates (Eqn 1).
 We found that higher average temperatures increased net ecosystem oxygen production and consumption while total phytoplankton biomass declined.
 Local community structure and species interactions associated with a typical food web motif in freshwater food webs – the trophic cascade - modified how temperature affected oxygen flux, thereby linking changes in biodiversity ecological responses to climate warming.
 Predators reduced the grazing pressure imposed by the dominant grazer, Daphnia, by reducing its density, and thereby shifted grazer assemblages toward the less effective copepod grazers.
 This trophic cascade, mediated by shifts in grazer composition as well as total density, is a classic food web motif in freshwater systems [37].

 These results also provide a key test of how we can use one of the more general ecological theories for temperature effects – the metabolic theory of ecology – to understand community-level responses to temperature change.
 The effects of temperature on ecosystem function varied with the types of species interactions dominant in each local community.
 The temperature dependences of net ecosystem fluxes were least pronounced in communities with grazers and predators.
-These results led us to reject the ‘first order metabolic theory’ hypothesis that temperature dependence of ecosystem functions scales directly with general temperature dependence of metabolism and further suggests that changes in species interactions within communities, such as loss or gain of a predator species, could increase the responses of net ecosystem fluxes to temperature changes.
+These results led us to reject the ‘first order metabolic theory’ hypothesis that temperature dependence of ecosystem functions scales directly with general temperature dependence of metabolism and further suggests that changes in species interactions within communities, such as loss or gain of a predator species, could alter the responses of net ecosystem fluxes to temperature changes.